paramify/evidence-fetchers/docs/archive/old_system_documentation.md

 ### Benefits
 - **Automated Evidence Collection** - Results automatically uploaded to Paramify
-- **Organized by Control Families** - Evidence Objects created for each validation family
+- **Organized by Control Families** - Evidence Sets created for each validation family
 - **Audit Trail** - Complete history of validation runs with timestamps
 - **Compliance Ready** - Structured evidence for auditors